sonocotta/raspberry-media-center/README.md

 Believe it or not, all the device tree definitions, kernel drivers, and dependency packages are already in place.

-Sure, compared to the ESP32 platform it is not as lightweight.
+Sure, compared to the ESP32 platform, it is not as lightweight.
 It requires more power, it takes some time to boot.
 But when it comes to rapid development, there is nothing like the Raspberry Pi.

 ## Raspberry Pi HiFi Media Center and Hats